Robright20/usher/README.md

 The criteria that we used to define are very subjectives, so be carefull if you try to use it in real life.

+- the moulinette grade is lower
+- the evaluated feedback on the evaluator
+- empty repository
+- forbidden function
+- norm error
+- author file
+- check the feedbacks comments(length, too short, generic or automatic. bad words)

 ## Latest Features

 [TODO]